 When your computer crashes, Windows, by default, is set to automatically restart by itself.
 So, if you left your computer on standby and a problem occurs, your computer will restart until the issue has been resolved.

 To disable Automatic Restart, follow the steps below:

-- Click Start and type System in the search bar.
+- Click Start and type System in the search box.

-- Click on System Properties from the search results.
+- Click on System Properties from the results.